-The recent attacks on Kashmir, a disputed territory between India and Pakistan, have prompted a reevaluation of India-Pakistan relations.
+The recent skirmishes in Kashmir, a disputed territory between India and Pakistan, should facilitate a reevaluation of India-Pakistan relations.
 The two nations have been on ill terms since their split in 1947 after winning independence from the British.

 What makes this so sad is not just the fact that it is essentially the same people fighting one another, but it's also the cause of a former Western power.
 Failing to look back on history, India and Pakistan have spent years believing in a viewpoint given by the British.
 Kashmir has been caught in between these two countries as a disputed territory, and in turn, have lost 47,000 people since.
 How many lives would be lost if India and Pakistan went to war this time?